-Built in around 100 AD, this marvelous piece of work is an absolute art.
-The Pantheon stands in the center of all that you want to see in Rome.
+Built in around 100 AD, this marvellous piece of work is an absolute art.
+The Pantheon stands in the centre of all that you want to see in Rome.
 So, you cannot miss out on this one and you must not.
 Plus, it is free.

 It is one of the best -preserved monuments which has stood tall for almost 2000 years now.
 Considering that, it is also an engineering wonder.
 We approached the building from the back and it did not look much of an attraction.
 So, keeping our fingers crossed, we went to the front of the building.
 The giant granite columns were there to welcome us in and appreciate the dome from inside.